fastrizwaan/flatpak-wine/README.md

 ### Install using Software app:
 [install org.winehq.Wine (see instruction below)](https://github.com/fastrizwaan/flatpak-wine#for-the-impatient) from flathub 1st to install dependencies then install [flatpak-wine 8.0](https://github.com/fastrizwaan/flatpak-wine/releases/download/0.92.8/flatpak-wine8_0.92.8_20230226.flatpak) [for latest stable experience]

+Update (use flatpak-winezgui from flathub which includes mono); flatpak-wine5, flatpak-wine7, and flatpak-wine8 do not include mono (mscoree) to save space (`winetricks -q dotnet48`)

 ### For the impatient